thclough/tighe_clough_portfolio/README.md

-Please see my featured projects:
+Please see summariies my featured projects below.
+Click on a project's title access it.

 ## [Project 1: Endangered Animal Database Construction and Analysis](https://github.com/thclough/endangered_db)
 * Designed a database to integrate various data sources on endangered species trade